|On This Page:|

 The Works.
 With Lindsay Walker.
 Weekly on Wednesdays from 6.00–7.00pm.
 Starts Oct 15.
 Fun and fitness at the same time!
 Full body cardio and muscular endurance using your body weight with Kinesiologist and personal trainer Lindsay Walker.
 Suitable for all fitness levels and goals.
 Bring water and close-toed shoes, wear comfortable clothes.
 Free

 Climbing Meetup.
 With Tessa and Magdalena.
 Weekly on Thursdays from 11.00am-1pm.
 Starts Sep 25.
-If you want to be active, have some challenges and have some fun, join the climbing meetup at Stanford Climbing Wall, 341 Galvez Street!
+If you want to be active, have some challenges and have some fun, join the climbing meetup at the new Stanford Climbing Wall, 285 Santa Teresa Street (NOT the bouldering center at Galvez Street)!
 It doesn’t matter if you have never climbed before or if you’re very experienced, the climbing meetup is for everyone.
 Climbing is a great sport to improve techniques, strength and flexibility and we will be there to share some of our tips and tricks!
 Please bring water and wear stretchy and comfortable clothes suitable for exercise.
 You can borrow harnesses and belay devices from the wall.
 This group is free, but shoes can be rented from the Outfitting Center next door for $2.
+Please note that the Outfitting Center does not open until 2pm on Thursdays - you will need to rent shoes prior to the session!
+Check out their opening timeshere

 Polish History & Culture.
 With Aga Konik.
 The following Thursdays from 1.00-2.00pm: Nov 6, Nov 13, Nov 20, Dec 4, Dec 11.
 The course is intended to be an introduction to Polish history and culture.
 It is divided into five topics which are to be realized during five classes.
 Nov 6: Polish history – basics of the history of Poland, since it’s beginnings as a separate state (ca. 966 AD) till the Second World War.
 Nov 13: Polish culture – the phenomenon of “Sarmatism”.
 Nov 20: From Copernicus to Penderecki – famous Polish scientists and artists.
 Dec 4: Polish transformation after 1989.
 Dec 11: Poland in the European Union (2004) – advantages and challenges.
 Free.

 Italian: Basic grammar and vocabulary for beginners & intermediate students.
 With Francesca Lorenzon.
-Weekly, Thursdays from 2.00-3.30pm.
+Weekly, Thursdays from4.30-6.00pm.
 Starting Oct 23.
 Italian language from the basics on.
 By reading some small easy text we will discover or improve our knowledge of Italian culture, vocabulary and grammar structures.
 Free.

 Italian Conversation for advanced students.
 With Francesca Lorenzon.
 Wednesdays from 4.00-5.30pm.
 Starts Oct 22.
 We will read and discuss literary works of Italian writers (or abstracts of them), newspaper articles and so on.
 It is a good way to improve your already wide vocabulary and to practice your Italian.
 Free.